ray-project/ray/doc/source/ray-air/computer-vision.rst

             :end-before: __tensorflow_online_predict_stop__
             :dedent:

-        For more information, read :doc:`/ray-air/examples/serving_guide`.
+        For more information, see :ref:`Ray Serve <serve-getting-started>`.